Mel Mermelstein

 Melvin Mermelstein (born Moric Mermelstein; September 25, 1926 – January 28, 2022) was a Czechoslovak-born American Holocaust survivor and autobiographer.
 A Jew, he was the sole survivor of his family's extermination at Auschwitz concentration camp.

-He defeated the Institute for Historical Review in an American court and in 1981 had the occurrence of gassings in Auschwitz during the Holocaust declared a legally incontestable fact.
+He is best known for his litigation with the Institute for Historical Review over evidence of gas chambers in German concentration camps during World War II.
+The legal dispute was resolved in Mermelstein's favor, without the court giving an opinion on the merits of the dispute, since it ruled that the existence of gas chambers at Auschwitz is a legally indisputable fact.

 Life and career

 Mermelstein was born in Örösveg, the son of Fani, a homemaker, and Herman-Bernad Mermelstein, a winemaker.
 Before World War II broke out, Mermelstein lived in Munkacs, then part of Czechoslovakia (occupied by Hungary in 1938).
 On May 19, 1944, he was deported to the Auschwitz concentration camp.
 Mermelstein spent a little less than one year at Auschwitz, then in January 1945 he was sent on a death march with 3,200 other prisoners to the Gross-Rosen concentration camp.
-From there he was sent on a train without food or water to Buchenwald concentration camp, where he arrived with typhus weighing only 68 pounds.
+From there he was sent on a train without food or water to Buchenwald concentration camp, where he arrived suffering with typhus and weighing only 68 pounds.
 He spent two months at Buchenwald until he was liberated by U.S. troops on April 11, 1945.
 His parents, two sisters, and a brother were murdered in the camps.
 Before his father's death, Mermelstein had promised his father he would tell everyone what the Nazis were doing.